jessicarush/react-notes/life_cycle_methods.md

 ### componentDidUpdate

 The `componentDidUpdate()` method is called after the component is updated in the DOM.
+This can be a good place to perform any *side effect* operations like syncing to localStorage or a database, auto-saving or updating the DOM if working with [uncontrolled from components](https://reactjs.org/docs/uncontrolled-components.html).
+This method also has access to `prevProps` and `prevState`.
+Reminder, a component will update if:

+- `setState()` has been called
+- new `props` have been passed in from the parent component
+- `forceUpdate()` has been called

 ```javascript
 class Test extends Component {